slick/slick/src/sphinx/orm-to-slick.rst

 .. includecode:: code/OrmToSlick.scala#slickNavigation

 As we can see it looks very much like collection operations but the values we get are of type ``Query``.
 They do not store results, only a plan of the operations that are needed to create a SQL query that produces the results when needed.
 No database round trips happen at all in our example.
-To actually fetch results, we can use the ``.run`` method on one of our values.
+To actually fetch results, we can have to compile the query to a :doc:`database Action <database>` with ``.result`` and then ``run`` it on the Database.

 .. includecode:: code/OrmToSlick.scala#slickExecution

 A single query is executed and the results returned.
 This makes database round trips very explicit and easy to reason about.
 Achieving few database round trips is easy.

 As you can see with Slick we do not navigate the object graph (i.e. results) directly.
 We navigate it by composing queries instead, which are just place-holder values for potential database round trip yet to happen.
-We can lazily compose queries until they describe exactly what we need and then use a single ``.run`` call for execution.
+We can lazily compose queries until they describe exactly what we need and then use a single ``Database.run`` call for execution.

 Navigating the object graph directly in an ORM is problematic as explained earlier.
 Slick gets away without that feature.
 ORMs often solve the problem by offering a declarative query language as an alternative, which is similar to how you work with Slick.